Computer29/Desanti/README.md

 # About Me! and a little Introduction!
-Hello, I am Alex De Santiago doing what i can to start a website of somesort to illistrate my capablites.
+Hello, I am Alex De Santiago doing what i can to start a website of somesort to illustrate my capablites.
 I will attempt to show you some of my accomplishments.

 ---